python-control/python-control/doc/iosys.rst

 controller is the vector of desired states :math:`x_\text{d}`, desired inputs :math:`u_\text{d}`, and system states :math:`x`.

+If an `InputOutputSystem` is passed instead of the gain `K`, the error e = x - xd is passed to the system and the output is used as the feedback compensation term.

 The above design pattern is referred to as the "trajectory generation" ('trajgen') pattern, since it assumes that the input to the controller is a feasible trajectory :math:`(x_\text{d}, u_\text{d})`.
 Alternatively, a